How to Sign Blobs and Standard Files with Cosign

 An earlier version of this material was published in the Cosign chapter of the Linux Foundation Sigstore course.

 Cosign can sign more than just containers.
 Blobs, or binary large objects, and standard files can be signed in a similar way.
 You can publish a blob or other artifact to an OCI (Open Container Initiative) registry with Cosign.
-This tutorial assumes you have a Cosign key pair set up, which you can achieve by following our How to Sign a Container with Cosign tutorial.
+This tutorial assumes you have a Cosign key pair set up, which you can achieve by following our Introduction to Cosign guide.

 echo "hello, cosign" > artifact